haiyan-e-liu/Project_3_Recommendations_starbucks/README.md

 You will need the standard data science libraries found in the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation <a name = "motivation"></a>
-In this project, I build a few machine learning models to predict how consumers of Starbucks respond to promotional offers.
+In this project, I build a few machine learning models to predict how consumers of Starbucks respond to promotional offers, so that offers will be sent out effectively.
 Specifically, I aim to answer these questions:

 *
 *
 *